 Texas Wesleyan University shows how versatile they are in competing and completing the doubles competition.
 We look forward to seeing the rest of the competition.

-The 2016 TMS College Table Tennis Championships is hosted by the National Collegiate Table Tennis Association and the Round Rock CVB and is one of the premier table tennis tournaments in North America featuring 6 events: Men’s and Women’s Singles and Doubles, and Men’s/Coed Teams, Women’s Teams.
-The event is sponsored by TMS International, Gerflor, Double Fish, and Joola.
+The 2017 TMS College Table Tennis Championships is hosted by the National Collegiate Table Tennis Association and the Eau Claire CVB and is one of the premier table tennis tournaments in North America featuring 6 events: Men’s and Women’s Singles and Doubles, and Men’s/Coed Teams, Women’s Teams.
+The event is sponsored by TMS International, Gerflor, Double Fish

 Players and spectators alike will enjoy a jam-packed weekend of table tennis at the TMS College Table Tennis Championships.
-The event starts Friday March 25th and continues through Sunday March 27th at the Round Rock Sports Center
+The event starts Friday April 7th and continues through Sunday April 9th.

 The National Collegiate Table Tennis Association (NCTTA) is a non-profit organization established exclusively for promoting the sport of table tennis at the college level.
 As the national governing body for college table tennis in the United States and Canada, NCTTA organizes intercollegiate competition throughout North America. www.nctta.org

 About USA Table Tennis